Raypcte/Raypcte/README.md

 | <img src="https://user-images.githubusercontent.com/91226847/230133646-7e839d2a-888a-4986-a6ca-f8e1c98f29d7.gif" height="320" width="300" align="left" style="margin-right: 20px;"> |  Hi there<img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px">  <br><br>In 2022, I decided to start my career transition to the Technology area, in order to seek knowledge and improve my skills.
 To do so, I joined a programming school and started my studies at Trybe, with the FullStack Development course.
 In addition, I participated in Game Dev Roblox bootcamps by Dio and I studied Web design by Origamined.
 Currently, I seek to improve my acquired knowledge, expanding my knowledge in Software Testing and Quality.<br><br>I found a true revolution in the Technology area, which provided me with great results and personal evolution.
 Therefore, I dedicate my efforts daily to improve my knowledge and become even more competent. |
 | --- | --- |

-🧠 Atualmente Estou aprendendo JAVA, Ruby , QA e Swift.
+🧠 Atualmente Estou aprendendo JAVA, Ruby , QA, C# e Swift.

 <a href="https://github.com/seu-usuário-aqui">